-Since the conversion to Academy status on 1st October 2013, the Trustees have been indemnified in respect of their legal liability for financial loss arising as a result of a negligent act, accidental error or omission in the course of their official duties.
-The limit of indemnity cover is £3,000,000 (three million pounds) in this respect.
+Since the conversion to Academy Trust status on 1 October 2013, the Trustees have been indemnified in respect of their legal liability for financial loss arising as a result of a negligent act, accidental error or omission in the course of their official duties.
+The limit of indemnity cover is £5,000,000 (five million pounds) in this respect.

 Trustees benefit from indemnity insurance to cover the liability of the Trustees which by virtue of any rule of law would otherwise attach to them in respect of any negligence, default or breach of trust or breach of duty of which they may be guilty in relation to the Academy Trust.
-The cost of this insurance in the year was £444 (2019 - £391).
+The cost for the year ended 31 August 2021 was £29 for this insurance and is included in the total insurance costs.